History of Major League Soccer: 2013–2019

 In 2013, New York City FC agreed to pay a record $100 million expansion fee for the right to join MLS in 2015.
 This record was surpassed by the ownership groups of FC Cincinnati and a new Nashville team, which each paid $150 million to join MLS (FC Cincinnati in 2019 and Nashville in 2020).
 The same amount was paid as an effective entrance fee by a group that bought Columbus Crew SC in 2018, which led to that team's previous operator receiving a new team in Austin, Texas that will likely join MLS in 2021.

 2020–present

 With an average attendance of over 20,000 per game, MLS has the third highest average attendance of any sports league in the U.S. after the National Football League (NFL) and Major League Baseball (MLB), and is the seventh highest attended professional soccer league worldwide.

-The league expanded to 28 teams with the addition of Inter Miami CF and Nashville SC in 2020, Austin FC in 2021, Charlotte FC in 2022 and St. Louis City SC on track to debut in 2023.
+The league expanded to 30 teams with the addition of Inter Miami CF and Nashville SC in 2020, Austin FC in 2021, Charlotte FC in 2022, St. Louis City SC in 2023, and San Diego FC in 2025.
 MLS is currently the largest first division professional soccer league in the world.

+On November 13, 2025, MLS announced that it will transition to a summer-to-spring schedule closer to European leagues beginning in 2027.
+The regular season will begin in mid-July, a winter break will take place from mid-December to early or mid-February, and the MLS Cup playoffs will occur in May.
+MLS stated that moving to this schedule would improve the league's competitiveness, transfer opportunities, and allow the playoffs to have more prominence and be held in warmer weather.
+Under the new schedule, the MLS Cup playoffs would now compete primarily with the NBA and NHL playoffs, but will still fall within a less-crowded period of North America's professional sports calendar.
+As part of the transition process, the league will play an abbreviated 2027 season in early 2027, followed by the 2027–28 season in July.